abhijeet007rocks8/Dev-Scripts/Python/Inventory/README.md

-## README.md
+## INVENTORY MANAGEMENT SYSTEM

 **Description:**

 The Inventory Management System-Retail Store has been developed to override the And some textproblems prevailing in the practicing manual system
 This system is designed for the particular need of the company to carry out operations in a smoothly and effectively.
 Through this GUI, an organization can store and retrieve the information needed at any given time.
 The GUI is designed in an effortless way to avoid errors while entering and managing data